 ‘You’re obstructing justice, Mr. Forrester.’

-‘We’re in mobile contact with Lytton Police at this very moment, a Constable Barnes.
-If you’d like to double check with him, I’ll hold on.
-Constable Barnes has asked for a description of you and is checking the records to see whether you’ve been dispatched or not.’
+‘Bollox, we’re in mobile contact with Lytton Police at this very moment, a Constable Barnes.
+If you’d like to double check with him, I’ll hold on, Constable Barnes has asked for a description of you and is checking the records to see whether you’ve been despatched or not.’

 ‘We’re not Metropolitan.’